 However in the 4th century Roman civilization declined.
 Troops were withdrawn from Hadrian's wall in 399 AD and the last Roman soldiers left England in 407 AD.
-Soon afterwards the Roman way of life broke down and most Roman towns were abandoned.
+Soon afterward the Roman way of life broke down and most Roman towns were abandoned.
 Roman Carlisle was probably left empty or with very few people living inside its walls.

 CARLISLE FROM THE 5th CENTURY TO THE 11th CENTURY

 Carlisle may not have been abandoned completely.
 There may have been some farmers living inside the walls and farming the land outside.
 However, it seems certain that Carlisle ceased to be a town and all its Roman buildings fell into ruins.